 - It may not hold as much equipment as tree mast if future demand requires additional equipment.

-- A lattice mast will be more expansive to construct than a monopole type mast.
+- A lattice mast will be more expensive to construct than a monopole type mast. - A lattice mast will have a higher visual impact than a tree mast or monopole type mast.

 Monopole Mast - (Alternative 3)